David Shaffer: Training

-Shaffer obtained his medical training in London, England.
-He qualified as a physician at University College London, undertook his training in paediatrics at Great Ormond Street Hospital for children in London, and trained at the Maudsley Hospital.
+Shaffer was born in Johannesburg, South Africa, on April 20, 1936, In the late 1940s and early 1950s he attended the International School of Geneva as a boarder, since his father did not want him to be educated in the racist society of South Africa.

 Study of suicide

 At the Maudsley, Shaffer conducted the first epidemiological study of child and early adolescent suicide using the psychological autopsy method.
 He found that there was a short delay between experiencing a stressor and the act of suicide, youth tended to show elevated levels of aggressive behavior prior to committing suicide, and imitation appeared to play a role in youth suicide.
 These findings would later be confirmed in his much larger controlled study in New York City and the surrounding area.
 Other important findings from the New York study included the very high prevalence of alcohol and substance abuse in older male teens who committed suicide and the occurrence of a prior suicide attempt as a predictor of suicide in males, but not females.
 In females, major depression was especially important predictor of suicide.

 The finding of specific profiles and the almost universal presence of treatable psychiatric disorders among suicide victims suggested that case-finding would be a viable method for preventing suicide.
 However, one approach to case-finding, suicide-awareness educational programs, was found to offer few benefits and potentially increased risk.
 This stimulated the development of a screening strategy instead.
 Ultimately, Shaffer led a team of colleagues in creating the Columbia TeenScreen.
 The scoring algorithm had a sensitivity of 0.75, specificity 0.83, and positive predictive value 16% with suicidal ideation as the criterion.